ais-open/dcos-geoserver/README.md

 From the DCOS Administrative Web UI browse to the Universe package page, select the GeoServer package and click Install.
 If marathon-lb is not already installed, it should also be installed from the Universe package page.
-Within a minute the _geoserver_ and _geoserver-instance_ applications should be active and healthy.
-Once it is healthy simply browse to the URL specified in the haproxy-vhost label of the geoserver-instance application in Marathon.
+Within a minute the _geoserver_ and _geoserver-app_ applications should be active and healthy.
+Once it is healthy simply browse to the URL specified in the haproxy-vhost label of the _geoserver-app_ application in Marathon.
 This defaults to geoserver.marathon.mesos unless overridden with the advanced install settings.

 ## Environment Variables

-The following are variables that are either used during bootstrapping of the _geoserver-instance_ Marathon application or to tune the synchronization of the instances on configuration update.
+The following are variables that are either used during bootstrapping of the _geoserver-app_ Marathon application or to tune the synchronization of the instances on configuration update.

 ### Synchronization Tuning